• Skip to primary navigation

 • Milk: Any milk works.
 I like to use full fat.
 But seriously, 2 percent, or evaporated milk, even coconut milk can be used to make dairy free condensed milk.

-• Sugar: To sweeten the milk.
+• Granulated Sugar: To sweeten the milk.

-• And a tiny pinch of Baking soda: Believe me, it is the game changer of this recipe.
+• And a tiny pinch of Baking soda: Believe me, it is the game changer in this recipe.
 We will add it after we switch off the flame.
 Baking soda will instantly make your milk frothy and supremely creamy!

 Seriously thick, glossy and creamy condensed milk on a wooden spatula.